Money to the Masses visited Habito to speak to Will, one of its mortgage experts, to ask all of your mortgage questions.

-Yes, it will, lenders are more and more open to payday loans, however, it does reduce the number of lenders that are available to yourself.
-My advice would be don't apply for any payday loans particularly in the run-up to applying for a mortgage and try to avoid it totally if possible.
+Yes, it will, lenders are more and more open to payday loans, however, it does reduce the number of lenders that are available to you.
+I would suggest not to apply for any payday loans particularly in the run-up to applying for a mortgage and try to avoid it totally if possible.

-Question 6 - How to get the maximum borrowing amount when applying for a mortgage?
+Question 6 - How can I get the maximum borrowing amount when applying for a mortgage?

 For more information on these schemes see:

-Question 7 - How to decide the best mortgage term for me?
+Question 7 - What is the best mortgage term for me?

 I would always recommend the shortest possible term; let's be honest no one really wants a mortgage, they want a property.
 So the quicker you can pay it off the better.
 But I cannot stress enough that it needs to be affordable.
 If you want to go for a 40 or 35-year term because that fits in with your requirements now then sure, go for it.
-One thing I do want to mention is that any term over 35 years does restrict the number of lenders that are available for yourself.
-Halifax and Santander will offer 40-year mortgage terms at the moment but the number of lenders is significantly reduced.
+One thing I do want to mention is that any term over 35 years does restrict the number of lenders that are available for you.
+The number of lenders that offer 40-year mortgage terms is significantly reduced.